 This often means that there is a leadership discussion at hand simply because the topic of change, whether related to process, methodology, project delivery, outsourcing, portfolio management, etc., directly affects cultural impact and the mind-shift that needs to happen at the leadership level mostly.

 For example, in large enterprises it is especially hard to walk in with an “agile” message and expect everyone to fall into rank.
 Companies don’t really intend to buy buzzwords; they buy outcomes and for many organizations, agile is still an isolated victory on a project that is spreading slowly in IT.
-To then provide the leadership needed to make it more widespread in both IT and business areas requires looking at the landscape differently in order to understand how the right sets of practices can be best applied.
+To then provide the agile leadership needed to make it more widespread in both IT and business areas requires looking at the landscape differently in order to understand how the right sets of practices can be best applied.

 One other consideration.
 In business we’re really good at counting the cost of doing anything.
 We are required to do it in order to be responsible and accountable.
 We want to ensure that we are using time, talent and resources as best as possible to get the maximum return.
 We also need to count the cost of not doing something, or rather the “right things”.

 If leadership is about doing the right things then we must be able to define what the “right things” are in our organizations and teams.
 It requires a continuous introspection and retrospection of what we say and do so we can hone and shape as often as necessary to stay on course.
 That’s another way of saying we need to admit change is needed and that what we’re doing now may not be working.

 For the many principles we employ and values we practice, I want to call out 3 core characteristics of leadership as a function that support doing the “right things”.
 I say as a function because the idea of leadership is not tied to a title but rather to any individual that is in a position where they must make critical business decisions, choices, influence people and be responsible for results… sounds like many of us.
 These 3 core characteristics underpin the functional aspect of leadership and make it work.